JahdaiF/ticket-lifecycle/README.md

 <h2>Support Scenario 1:</h2>

 ### Support Scenario 1: Critical Banking System Outage

 1. **The Intake (End User):** Our first simulation begins with **Karen (Karen@gmail.com)** reporting a high-priority issue.
-She submits a ticket through the portal stating that the "Entire mobile/online banking system is down."
+She submits a ticket through the portal stating that the entire mobile and online banking system is down.

-2. **The Agent Review (John):** Logging in as **John**, we first perform a review of the ticket.
-At this stage, we observe the default details—specifically the Priority and SLA—assigned by the system based on the Help Topic Karen selected.
+2. **The Agent Review (John):** Logging in as **John**, we perform an initial review of the ticket.
+At this stage, we observe the default details, specifically the Priority and SLA, which were assigned by the system based on the Help Topic Karen selected.

 3. **The Escalation:** To ensure the issue is handled within the proper timeframe, John manually upgrades the ticket to a **Sev-A (1 hour, 24/7)** SLA and reassigns it to the **Online Banking** department.

-4. **Permission Check:** A key observation in this step is the system's "disappearing" act: once the ticket is moved to a department where John lacks membership, he can no longer access the record.
+4. **Permission Check:** A key observation in this step is the system's security behavior.
+Once the ticket is moved to a department where John lacks membership, he can no longer access the record.

-5. **Resolution:** **Jane** (the SysAdmin) then steps in to resolve the outage and close the ticket.
+5. **Resolution:** **Jane**, a member of the SysAdmin team, logs in to resolve the outage and close the ticket.

 ---